harshnandan-works/technical-writing-samples/02-langchain-quickstart-sample.md

 ## Step 3: The other core pattern — a simple chain

 Not everything needs to be an agent.
-For a single-purpose task (like translating text or summarizing something), LangChain's "LCEL" pattern — piping components together with `|` — is the simpler building block worth knowing:
+For a single-purpose task (like translating text or summarizing something), LangChain's "LCEL" pattern, that pipes components together with `|`, is the simpler building block:

 ```python
 from langchain_anthropic import ChatAnthropic